Healthy California Burger Bowl Recipe

 - red onions

-- dressing: olive oil, balsamic vinegar, garlic powder, sea salt and pepper.
+- balsamic dressing: olive oil, balsamic vinegar, garlic powder, sea salt and pepper.

 - grill, indoor grill or grill pan